Jon-Bright/plantprism/doc/mqtt.md

 ```

 ### Reported values
+* `connected`, boolean.
+Whether the Plantcube currently has an active MQTT
+  connection.
 * `ec`, integer
   * Observed values 1189-1714.
   * Evidence is strong that this is "Electrical Conductivity", which is a common